 Berard is located in the mountains of Royans, France, and the company was founded in 1892 by Marius Berard.
 For generations, the Berard family has carried on this legacy with stunningly skilled craftsmanship.
 I’ve read that only the branches of olive trees are used by Berard France in order to let the trees continue to thrive for the centuries ahead.

-Treating your olive and acacia items is a luxury in itself as you rub in oils that slowly penetrate the wood; leave them be for a while; and then remove any excess oil and buff with a soft cloth.
+Treating your olive and acacia items is a luxury in itself as you rub in oils that slowly penetrate the wood; leave them be for a while, and then remove any excess oil and buff them with a soft cloth.
 They’re so beautiful, and while I’m doing this, I like to imagine working at Berard France and being given an olive tree branch from which to handcraft an object.

 Both olive and acacia woods are very durable and have high density fibers, which makes them especially good for kitchen objects.
 My collection includes everything from large and small bowls to cake stands, double salt keeper, scoops, ladle, mortar and pestle, spatula, spoons, and even corncob holders.